-Prior to discussing conversions of regular IRAs and eligible employer plans we will first discuss regular annual contributions to Roth IRAs and the characteristics of a Roth IRA.
 Taxpayers with income under certain income limits are permitted to make contributions to a Roth IRA.
 Unlike regular IRAs, where contributions are deductible and later distributions are taxable, contributions to Roth IRAs are not deductible and later "qualified" distributions are not taxable.
 Qualified distributions are distributions made five or more years after the Roth IRA is established, provided the distribution is made after the account owner is at least age 591⁄2, has died or become disabled, or uses the money for a first-time home purchase, subject to a \$10,000 lifetime cap.
-If the distribution is not qualified, a portion of the distribution may be included in gross income and may be subject to the 10 percent early withdrawal penalty.
+If the distribution is not qualified, a portion of the distribution may be included in gross income and may be subject to the 10% early withdrawal penalty.
 The penalty applies on the amount of the distribution that exceeds the taxpayer's contributions to the Roth IRA.
 Roth IRAs are not subject to the MRD rules that apply to regular IRAs when the owner reaches age 701⁄2.

-For 2015 and 2016, taxpayers can contribute up to \$5,500 to a Roth IRA (as long as you have compensation for the year at least equal to the contributed amount).
-Taxpayers age 50 or older can make additional contributions of \$1,000.
+For 2016 and 2017, taxpayers can contribute up to \$5,500 to a Roth IRA (as long as you have compensation for the year at least equal to the contributed amount).
+Taxpayers age 50 or older can contribute an additional \$1,000.
 Thus, the limit is \$6,500 a year for people who will be age 50 (or older) in the applicable taxable year.
 However, the maximum contribution allowance must be reduced by any other contributions (deductible or nondeductible) the taxpayer makes to IRAs.

-For single and head of household taxpayers, and for married taxpayer filing separately who did not live together at any time during the tax year, if 2016 modified adjusted gross income is between \$117,000 and \$132,000 (\$116,000 and \$131,000 for 2015), the \$5,500 maximum contribution is phased out.
-Modified AGI in excess of \$132,000 (\$131,000 for 2015) prevents a contribution to a Roth IRA for a single taxpayer.
-For married taxpayers filing jointly, no contribution can be made if AGI is \$194,000 (\$193,000 for 2015) or more, and the \$5,500 maximum (per spouse) is phased out for AGIs between \$184,000 and \$194,000 (\$183,000 to \$193,000 for 2015).
+For single and head of household taxpayers, and for married taxpayers filing separately who did not live together at any time during the tax year, if 2017 modified adjusted gross income is between \$118,000 and \$133,000 (\$117,000 and \$132,000 for 2016), the \$5,500 maximum contribution is phased out.
+Modified AGI in excess of \$133,000 (\$132,000 for 2016) prevents a contribution to a Roth IRA for these taxpayers.
+For married taxpayers filing jointly, no contribution can be made to a Roth IRA if AGI is \$196,000 (\$194,000 for 2016) or more, and the \$5,500 maximum (per spouse) is phased out for AGIs between \$186,000 and \$196,000(\$184,000 and \$194,000 for 2016).
 For married taxpayers filing separately who lived with their spouse at any time during the tax year, the allowable contribution is phased out for AGIs between \$0 and \$10,000.

 As with regular IRAs, contributions to a Roth IRA may be made as late as the due date for filing your income tax return, excluding extensions.
-Thus, Roth IRA contributions may be made by most individuals for 2015 until April 15, 2016.
+Thus, Roth IRA contributions may be made by most individuals for 2016 until April 18, 2017.
 Unlike regular IRAs, contributions to a Roth IRA may be made even if the taxpayer is over age 701⁄2, and the taxpayer or spouse has earned income at least equal to the amount of the contribution.